 Jennifer Upton will write your book in your voice.
-As a senior-level ghostwriter, she has interviewed and written the memoirs of dancers, war veterans, trauma survivors and business professionals of all ethnic backgrounds and age groups for Story Terrace UK.
+As a premium-level ghostwriter, she has interviewed and written the memoirs of dancers, war veterans, trauma survivors and business professionals of all ethnic backgrounds and age groups for Story Terrace UK.
 A sucker for cultural studies and history, she moved to the UK from Los Angeles in 2011 to pursue an MA at London University’s School of Oriental and African Studies, where she received an MA in Japanese Studies with Merit in 2012.
 She is working on The Ex-Pat Survival Guide: UK Edition and writes about women’s issues on her blog womanycom.wordpress.com.
 A former professional in the broadcast television and motion picture industries, she was a member of the Art Director’s Guild for 15 years and contributes film reviews ‘that make you want to see the film immediately’ for bandsaboutmovies.com and horrorandsons.com.
 As a member of the Society for Editors and Proofreaders, she has provided freelance proofreading and editing services for clients in the U.S., Canada and closer to home in in UK.
 She resides in Wimbledon near a family of Tawny owls who love to interrupt her writing with their noisy calls of twit-twoo on calm, moonlit nights.

 As a Story Terrace writer, Jennifer provides professional ghostwriting services to capture customers’ life stories through carefully crafted anecdotes.
 Below is an anecdote of her own.
 Get in touch today to work with her!

 A Drop of Nostalgia